Freehold Borough, New Jersey: Colonial Freehold

-The Revolutionary War in Freehold
+Revolutionary War

 Freehold was deeply impacted by the American Revolution.
 By the early 1770s, the Sons of Liberty were actively recruiting local members in Freehold, and were agitating the relationship between the British government and the colonists.
 In 1775, immediately after the Battles of Lexington and Concord, Capt.
 Elias Longstreet recruited the first company of Freeholders to join the Continental Army.
 Freehold was a known center of patriot activity.
 The Declaration of Independence was publicly proclaimed, read aloud, from the steps of the Freehold Courthouse just a few days after being signed in Philadelphia.

 However, after British success at the Battle of Long Island, Freehold and all of Monmouth County fell under the control of Loyalists.
 The British government continued to operate the Freehold Courthouse, and several people involved in revolutionary activism were arrested and tried for treason at the courthouse.
 The success of the Continental Army at the Battle of Trenton helped to weaken loyalist control of Freehold.

-In June 1778, the British Army began a major strategic evacuation of the city of Philadelphia.
+In June 1778, the British Army began a major strategic evacuation of Philadelphia.
 They attempted to protect a long, slow moving column of loyalist families, equipment, and other supplies seized in Philadelphia, as they moved towards ships in New York Harbor.
 On June 28, 1778, the Continental Army intercepted the column in Freehold (the area is now part of Freehold & Manalapan Townships).
 The Battle of Monmouth was one of the largest battles of the Revolutionary War, involving over 25,000 soldiers combined in Continental, British, and Hessian forces.
 The initial engagement was in doubt until Washington arrived because Charles Lee was retreating from the battlefield.
 Washington rallied the Continentals and strongly engaged the British forces and they held their ground on the battlefield.
 However, the British forces were successful in completing their primary goal, the evacuation of Philadelphia.
 Both sides claimed victory in the battle.